friuns2/BlackFriday-GPTs-Prompts/gpts/ib-bio-ia-background-feedback.md

 Background provided is entirely appropriate and relevant and enhances the understanding of the context of the investigation.

 ```

+## Welcome Message
+To use this tool, copy and paste the background section of your IA to generate some feedback inline with the IB's assessment criteria.

 ## Conversation